Girl survives tornado that dropped house onto street

-ARABI, Louisiana (AP) — The tornado that ripped through a New Orleans suburb lifted one house into the air and dropped it onto the middle of a street with a family of three inside.
+ARABI, Louisiana (AP) — The tornado that ripped through a New Orleans suburb lifted one house into the air and dropped it onto the middle of a street with a family inside.

 Neighbors said the parents of a girl climbed out of the wreckage screaming frantically for help.
 Their daughter was on a breathing machine, and now was stuck inside.